 Deterministic surfaces.
 Cohiba finds the most likely surface given all available data.
 This is called prediction of surfaces and is typically used for well planning.
-The uncertainty (prediction error) can be calculated and displayed as a map.
-A predicted deterministic surface with corresponding prediction error is illustrated here:
+The prediction uncertainty (standard deviation) can be calculated and displayed as a map.
+A predicted deterministic surface with corresponding prediction uncertainty is illustrated here:

-Note how the uncertainty (prediction error) drops to zero at the three well points.
+Note how the prediction uncertainty drops to zero at the three well points.